-How to Create a Table of Contents for WordPress Posts
+How to Create a WordPress Table of Contents for Post

 If you write really long articles in WordPress, it can very helpful to have a table of contents at the top of the post.
 This acts as a quick summary so readers can scan the content and perhaps jump down to a topic they're really interested in.

 With the Easy Table of Contents plugin, you can insert a table of contents in a WordPress post.
 Every heading in the post will be accessible through a link at the beginning.
 This image shows the plugin in action: